Recovery runs are a vital part of training if you want to improve your running. Learn why they’re important and how slow you should run them!

-But, in order to nail the hard workouts, it’s so important to run easy the other days, e.g. run at a conversational pace, so your body isn’t constantly being pushed.
-You should feel fresh on your hard days so you can REALLY push hard.
+Running at a conversational pace means your body isn’t constantly being pushed.
+And that’s important so you feel fresh on your hard days and can REALLY push hard, and that’s part of what will help you improve your running.
 If you’re worn out by your day-to-day training, you won’t make improvements in speed or endurance.

-I asked my coach Enoch Nadler to explain the benefits of recovery runs since I’m more likely to do something if I understand why.
-He outlined three reasons for me and I thought I’d share!
+I asked my coach Enoch Nadler, an elite runner, to further explain the real benefits of recovery runs since I’m more likely to do something if I understand why.
+I’m sharing what he shared with me!

 The number one mistake that runners make is going too fast on their easy days.
 Most runners think that you need lots of speed work, tempos, fartleks or even hills to run faster.
 And don’t get me wrong, these are important.
 But in reality, developing the aerobic system is the single most important factor for long-term development and improvement.
-Here are a few of the reasons that you should be running your easy days easy!
+Here are a few reasons you run your easy days easy.

 1: Capillary and Mitochondria Development

-Recovery runs increase both the number and the size of your mitochondria in your muscle fibers.
 Mitochondria is directly responsible for creating energy for your muscles.
+Recovery runs increase both the number and the size of your mitochondria in your muscle fibers and increase blood flow to the legs.

-Next, Capillaries are responsible for delivering oxygen to your muscles and clearing out waste that is produced from exercise.
+Next, capillaries are responsible for delivering oxygen to your muscles and clearing out waste that is produced from exercise.
 Running at this easy pace increases the number of capillaries per muscle fiber.
-This directly correlates to how efficiently you deliver oxygen and clear out waste.
+This directly correlates to how efficiently you deliver oxygen and clear out waste like lactic acid.

 2. Aerobic Development